dart-lang/language/working/0546-patterns/patterns-feature-specification.md

         introduces a variable in the initializer list distinct from the initialized field.*

+        *Note that we only create a shared case scope with its own variables when there are multiple cases sharing a body.
+If there is only a single case, the body uses that case's scope as the enclosing scope directly.
+        If you delete the second case in the above example, it prints "after".*

-    2. Else `n` is inconsistently defined by the cases.
-Introduce a new variable `n` into `s` with arbitrary type and finality.
+    2. Else `n` is not consistently defined by all cases and thus isn't safe to use in the body.
+Introduce a new variable `n` into `s` with unspecified type and finality.

 3. Compile the body in `s`.
-It is a compile-time error if any identifier in the body resolves to a variable in `s` that isn't consistent. *In other words, all variables declared by any of the case patterns shadow outer variables, but only the consistent ones can actually be used:*
+It is a compile-time error if any identifier in the body resolves to a variable in `s` that isn't shared. *In other words, a variable declared by any of the case patterns shadows an outer variable, but only the shared ones can actually be used:*

     ```dart
     var c = 'outer';